Testing products for EMC compliance | 5 common issues

 The above five points all seem to share one main advice for manufacturers, which is to have a third-party EMC lab pre-scan the product before submitting it for full compliance testing, as this will save time and money, and avoid having to make major changes once the product design is already finalized.

-For any questions about EMC testing for north American or international markets, contact LabTest Certification at email@example.com or call 1-855-346-0444.
+For any questions about EMC testing for north American or international markets, you can contact LabTest Certification at email@example.com or call 1-855-346-0444.